 During the weekend, political intentions were launched in Denmark to phase out the use of natural gas for heating.
 Emphasis was put on the importance of heat planning and district heating as instruments to ensure a rapid transition.

-The Danish District Heating Association (DDHA) supports this and calls for a priority to heat planning in the forthcoming negotiations.
+The Danish District Heating Association (DDHA) supports this and calls for a priority on heat planning in the forthcoming negotiations.

-- Current gas customers need to know what they can expect when replacing their natural gas boiler.
-Therefore, it must be a political priority to map where the district heating can supply these customers, and where it should alternatively be small heat pumps, says Kim Mortensen, DHHA and concludes:
+Current gas customers need to know what they can expect when replacing their natural gas boilers.
+Therefore, it must be a political priority to map where the district heating can supply these customers, and where it should alternatively be small heat pumps, says Kim Mortensen, DHHA, and concludes:

 Based on article from danskfjernvarme.dk